Khorol, Poltava Oblast: Geography

 The city of Khorol is located in the southern part of the Lubny Raion.
 The city is located on the Dnieper lowland, on the banks of the Rudka River, a tributary of the Khorol River.
 The villages of Vyshnyaki and Lisyanshchyna are located near the city.
 The city of Khorol is located in the forest steppe nature zone.
 There is a forests near the city.

 The climate of the Khorol is temperate continental.
 The average temperature in January is −3.7 °C, in July it is +21.4 °C, the amount of precipitation is 480–580 mm/year, which falls mainly in the summer as rain.

 Minerals of the Khorol territory: clay, sand.

 The Kyiv-Kharkiv national highway (M-03) passes near Khorol.
 Interregional highways and a railway running in the Kyiv- Kremenchuk direction pass through the city.

+History

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards, it was administratively part of the Kremenchuk Governorate of Ukraine, and after its dissolution of the Poltava Governorate of Ukraine.

+During World War II, the German occupiers operated prisoner-of-war camps in Khorol, i.e. Dulag 160 from September 1941 to July 1942, Stalag 388 from July to September 1942, and Dulag 132 from August to September 1943.
+Terrible conditions, including severe overcrowding, malnutrition, poor medical care, forced labour and deliberate abuse, resulted in a high death rate in the camps.

 Population

+Ethnicity

+Distribution of the population by ethnicity according to the 2001 census:

 Language

 Distribution of the population by native language according to the 2001 census: